nbsapi/nbsapi/docs/api_v2_documentation.md

 ### Nature-Based Solutions

-Nature-based solutions (NBS) are the central concept of the API.
+Nature-based solutions (NbS) are the central concept of the API.
 They represent interventions that are inspired and supported by nature, providing environmental, social, and economic benefits.

 In v2, NBS objects are enhanced with:
 - GeoJSON geometry